 Selective laser sintering (SLS) 3D printing is trusted by engineers and manufacturers across different industries for its ability to produce strong, functional parts.
-Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from rapid prototyping to small-batch, bridge, or custom manufacturing.
+Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from rapid prototyping to manufacturing aids, and low volume, bridge, or custom manufacturing.

 As the unfused powder supports the part during printing, there’s no need for dedicated support structures.
 This makes SLS ideal for complex geometries, including interior features, undercuts, thin walls, and negative features.

-Just like SLA, SLS parts are also generally more isotropic than FDM parts.
+Just like SLA, SLS 3D prints are also generally isotropic.
 SLS parts have a slightly rough surface finish due to the powder particles, but almost no visible layer lines, and SLS 3D prints can be post-processed easily to further improve the mechancal performance and appearance.